 Greetings from the Green Mountain State

-Vermont, a state in the New England region of the United States, is the second smallest by population and sixth smallest by area of the United States.
+Vermont, a state in the New England region of the United States, is the second-smallest state by population and sixth-smallest by area in the United States.
 Before European settlers took over the area, indigenous peoples included the Mohawk and Abenaki.
 France occupied the territory until their defeat by Great Britain in the “Seven Years’ War” (French & Indian War) in 1763.
-Disputes from neighboring colonies of New Hampshire and New York over the area called the New Hampshire Land Grants west of the Connecticut River ultimately resulted in a group of settlers with grant titles establishing the Vermont Republic in 1777 during the American Revolution.
+Disputes from neighboring colonies of New Hampshire and New York over the New Hampshire Land Grants west of the Connecticut River ultimately resulted in a group of settlers with grant titles establishing the Vermont Republic in 1777 during the American Revolution.

 Vermont was admitted to the Union as the 14th state in 1791 and is one of only four states that were previously ‘sovereign states’ before being admitted.
-The other three being California, Hawaii, and Texas.
-Vermont was the first to partially abolish slavery and provided a significant number of soldiers in the Civil War.
+The other three are California, Hawaii, and Texas.
+Vermont was the first to partially abolish slavery and provided many soldiers in the Civil War.

 The Green Mountains run north and south through the middle of the state, with the majority of the land open to agriculture.
-The origin of the name “Vermont” is uncertain, however likely comes from the French phrase “Les Vertis Monts“, meaning “the Green Mountains”.
+The origin of the name “Vermont” is uncertain; however, it likely comes from the French phrase “Les Vertis Monts,” meaning “the Green Mountains.”